mlowijs/gamectl/README.md

 ```

 ### Example from command line
-`gamectl -e performance -t 8 -- supertuxkart`
+`gamerun -e performance -t 8 -- supertuxkart`

 ### Example from Steam launch options
-`gamectl -e power -t 3 -p 2-7,10-15 -- %command%`
+`gamerun -e power -t 3 -p 2-7,10-15 -- %command%`

 ## Configuration
-Configuration files are read from `~/.config/gamectl.conf` or `/etc/gamectl.conf`.
-A configuration file is not required and `gamectl` assumes sensible defaults where necessary.
+Configuration files are read from `~/.config/gamerun.conf` or `/etc/gamerun.conf`.
+A configuration file is not required and `gamerun` assumes sensible defaults where necessary.

-An example configuration file can be found [here](src/Gamectl/gamectl.conf).
+An example configuration file can be found [here](src/Gamerun/gamerun.conf).